Eng-MohammadHasan/Searches-ProgrammingConcepts/General-Programming/Range_for_Reference.md

 # Understanding Range-Based For Loops with References in C++

-This file explains how C++ range-based for loops work when using references, why a reference variable seems to be "rebinding" each iteration, and the difference in scope compared to classic for loops.
+# Why References in Range-Based For Loops Work

+This file explains why a reference in a C++ range-based for loop works even though it seems like it is re-initialized multiple times, which normally isn’t allowed.
+It covers how the compiler handles the reference, its scope, and how it differs from a classic for loop.

 ## 1. Original Code
 ```cpp